Buyers club

 A buyers club or buying club is a club organized to pool members' collective buying power, enabling them to make purchases at lower prices than are generally available, or to purchase goods that might be difficult to obtain independently.

 Some key examples of buyers clubs include medical purchases of rare medications for treating HIV or hepatitis C sooner, at reduced cost for patients.

 Community bulk purchases

 In many parts of the United States, Canada, and Europe, families and individuals combine their purchasing power to buy items, typically bulk-type food, in a volume that generates a discounted price from the seller.
 The seller saves by having only one purchase order to manage and, possibly, less packaging and delivery to deal with.
 The buyers benefit from a lower per-unit cost and, incidentally, from an increased sense of community and sharing.
-Bulk-food sellers often provide tools so their customers can set up community buyers' clubs, for example:.
+Bulk-food sellers often provide tools so their customers can set up community buyers' clubs.

-The trend for buyers' clubs, or local coops, accelerated starting in the 1970s.
+The trend for buyers' clubs, or local co-ops, accelerated starting in the 1970s.
 However, these groups are organic in structure, locally governed, and can come into being and go out of existence without much publicity, so there is no precise figure for how many buyers' clubs of this sort exist or have existed.